 - One-on-one counseling and support groups led by licensed mental health providers

-- A dedicated health navigator to connect you with other community resources, and support you in your path to wellness
+- A dedicated care coordinator to connect you with other community resources, and support you in your path to wellness

 For more information